 Finally, we wished to explore the concept of children's subjective well-being.
 There has been a remarkable growth in interest internationally in the topic of subjective well-being over the last few decades.
-There is now a substantial research evidence base on this topic in relation to adults, and the issue of subjective well-being has attracted the interest of governments and policy organisations.
+There is now a substantial research evidence base on this topic in relation to adults, and the issue of subjective well-being has attracted the interest of governments and policy organisations3.
 In comparison the study of children's subjective well-being has lagged behind.
-In recent years there have been a number of studies within specific countries, including some done by members of the core group for the Children's Worlds project itself.
-There is also some subjective data available for the Health Behaviour in School-aged Children survey, which has been used in two of the UNICEF Report Cards and in two recent journal articles.
+In recent years there have been a number of studies within specific countries, including some done by members of the core group for the Children's Worlds project itself4.
+There is also some subjective data available for the Health Behaviour in School-aged Children survey, which has been used in two of the UNICEF Report Cards5 and in two recent journal articles6.
 However international comparative data on children's subjective well-being across the full range of relevant aspects of their lives has not been available prior to the study described in this report.

 The term 'well-being' is used in many different ways in different contexts and so it seems necessary to provide some clarity about the particular conceptualisation of well-being that we have adopted for the Children's Worlds project.
 First of all, our approach to well-being is entirely focused on self-report information gathered from children - i.e. self-reported well-being.
 We recognise that the well-being concept can encompass a much wider range of information such as social indicators.
 We have attempted to clarify this specific focus in, for example, the title of this report.
 Second, even within the delimited field of self-reported well-being there are many different ideas and conceptual frameworks.
-For this phase of the project we have been interested to explore one of the most common frameworks which divides self-reported well-being into three components - cognitive subjective well-being, affective subjective well-being and psychological well-being.
+For this phase of the project we have been interested to explore one of the most common frameworks which divides self-reported well-being and psychological well-being.
 We discuss this framework in a little more detail in Chapter 4.
 The questionnaires contained some questions designed to tap into each of these

-&lt;sup>2 e.g. Qvortrup (1997)
+2 e.g. Qvortrup (1997)

-&lt;sup>3 e.g. Stiglitz, Sen & Fitoussi (2009); OECD (2013); Evans et al (2015)
+3 e.g. Stiglitz, Sen & Fitoussi (2009); OECD (2013); Evans et al (2015)

-&lt;sup>4 e.g. Hurrelmann & Andresen (2010); The Children's Society (2014); UNICEF Spain (2012)
+4 e.g. Hurrelmann & Andresen (2010); The Children's Society (2014); UNICEF Spain (2012)

-&lt;sup>5 UNICEF Office of Research (2007) and (2013)
+5 UNICEF Office of Research (2007) and (2013)

-&lt;sup>6 Bradshaw et al. (2013); Klocke et al. (2014)
+6 Bradshaw et al. (2013); Klocke et al. (2014)